-Click here to reserve your tickets online and save queuing up, or worse, getting turned away from a full ship!
+The cheapest ticket prices are available here, and will save queuing up, or worse getting turned away from a full ship!

 The TTL Take…

 What are my thoughts on this?
-I think it is long overdue and can only think it was the illegal businesses on each pier that were stopping this getting going before.
+This ferry service was long overdue, and can only think it was the illegal businesses on each pier that were stopping this getting going before.

 People said it would never be successful, but that hasn't been the case at all.